its-devtastic/polemic/docs/README.md

 ### Export

-Exports your Polemic project to a static HTML website.
+Exports your Polemic project to a PDF.

 ```shell
 polemic export